Genocide is an act of state, and demands a response by other states

 The benefits of such an action would be immediate, notably the possibility to seek from the Court Provisional Measures.
 Myanmar would be obligated to respond, with its failure to respond constituting a further breach with further consequences.
 A case would also serve to expose before the world Myanmar’s formal position, to be scrutinized according to law.
 In terms of reparations, the Rohingya have rights to return home, to restitution of their property and to compensation for other injuries.
 These can follow an ICJ action.
 They do not follow from prosecutions of individuals (at the ICC or elsewhere) which, at best—many years hence, if ever—might result in the incarceration of some individuals, long out of power.
 Judging from recent, disappointing ICC decisions, even this thin possibility holds a fair chance of failing.

 In sum, the ICJ is an immediately available, easily accessible, highly appropriate and powerful recourse.
 We need to stop prevaricating, stop ignoring the overwhelming facts, and simply apply the existing law.
 This is not only an existential matter for the Rohingya—which should be reason enough to act.
 It is also, perhaps, an existential matter for the international rule of law and for the core value of universal human rights.
 We cannot be unsure about this or hesitate to act in the face of this genocide.

-John Packer is the Neuberger-Jesin Professor of International Conflict Resolution at the Faculty of Law, University of Ottawa.
+John Packer is the inaugural Neuberger-Jesin Professor of International Conflict Resolution in the Faculty of Law and Director of the Human Rights Research and Education Centre at the University of Ottawa.